-Warm, sunny June days are the perfect time to upgrade your outdoor space, and conquer indoor maintenance that’s easiest accomplished in nice weather.
-Here's what we're working on this month.
+Warm, sunny June days are the perfect time to upgrade your outdoor space, and conquer indoor maintenance that’s best accomplished in nice weather.

 The first day of summer is almost here, and memories of the long, cruel winter have all but left our collective consciousness.
-Since June is a great month to gather outside with friends and family, the first order of business is to make sure your outdoor space is comfortable and beautiful: Consider installing new sprinklers and a fire pit, and adding some budget-friendly summer style to the front porch, deck, or patio.
-If you need more room to accommodate bikes, mowers, and garden equipment, now’s also a good time to order—or build—a storage shed.
+Since June is prime time to fire up the grill and soak up some rays, the first order of business is to make sure your outdoor space is comfortable and beautiful: Consider installing new sprinklers and a fire pit, and adding some budget-friendly summer style to the front porch, deck, or patio.
+If you need more room to accommodate bikes, mowers, and garden equipment, now’s also a good time to order or build a storage shed.